MENU

 Food Chemistry

-Prof. Nadia Mulinacci, Prof. Marzia Innocenti
+Prof. Nadia Mulinacci, Prof. Marzia Innocenti, Dr. Maria Bellumori

-Pharmaceutical technology
+Pharmaceutical Technology

 Prof. Anna Rita Bilia, Prof. Maria Camilla Bergonzi, Prof. Francesca Maestrelli